 The National Center for Fair & Open Testing (FairTest) works to end the misuses and flaws of standardized testing and to ensure that evaluation of students, teachers and schools is fair, open, valid and educationally beneficial.

 Post helps faculty members, students, and

-helping" combine with students who are used to being
+are "just helping" combine with students who are used